tekniiquann/tekniiquann.github.io/_posts/2024-02-11-UNIX-in-Mind-I-Configuring-Xorg-DE-on-FreeBSD-13.2.md

 ```
 to write bootable file on USB driver, here the `/dev/daX` is device name, and should be checked out by `lsblk` or `ls -tl /dev` command.
 After bootable image is written down, reboot the computer and get into boot option session, and choose USB driver.
 In this stage, many machine requires boot hierarchy change.

-If the image is successfully loaded and no error pops up,
+If the image is successfully loaded and no error pops up in boot process, we will get into installation session immediately.
+For processing correctly, one should follow the [installation instructions of FreeBSD HandBook](https://docs.freebsd.org/en/books/handbook/bsdinstall/#bsdinstall-start) and also the great demonstration provided by [DJ Ware](https://www.youtube.com/watch?v=O3G1v0BRjxs&list=PLWK00SLo2KcSf2X1DDZK6NS0dg_EJb9Ls). **Please don't forget add yourdelf as user with Wheel privilege**!

 - last time edited @27th.
 July.
 2024